WoTTsecurity/wott-io/_posts/selinux-vs-apparmor.md

 SELinux is a great way to implement security, but it is known for its bugs and disruptive mechanisms.
 Actual sandboxing is another alternative to protecting your kernel.

 Another way you can look to secure your devices- particularly if they are edge-based or use the net; is our very own agent here at WoTT.
-It's simple to set up and flexible, so why not head on over to our [getting started]({{site.url}}/documentation/getting-started) page
+It's simple to set up and flexible, so why not head on over to our [getting started]({{site.url}}/documentation/getting-started) page and give it a go?